Briefing Book for the President of the Queen's Privy Council for Canada (December 2019)

 Advisory Committee of Political Parties

-The Advisory Committee of Political Parties (ACPP), chaired by the CEO and consisting of two representatives of each of the 17 registered political parties in Canada, is a forum for information, consultation and advice on federal electoral matters.
-Although its title and purpose were formalized by Bill C-23 in June 2014, the ACPP has been meeting regularly since it was created in 1998.
+The Advisory Committee of Political Parties (ACPP), chaired by the CEO and consisting of two representatives of each registered political party in Canada, is a forum for information, consultation and advice on federal electoral matters.
+Although its title and purpose were formalized in June 2014, the ACPP has been meeting regularly since it was created in 1998.

 The purpose of the ACPP is to provide the CEO with advice and recommendations relating to the conduct of elections and the administration of the political financing regime.
 It has two main objectives: first, to foster and maintain an open dialogue and working relationship between Elections Canada and registered political parties in order to gain a better understanding of political parties' operational context, and second, to seek a collaborative approach to developing new initiatives.

 The CEO meets formally with the ACPP at least once a year.
 Members are also consulted regularly throughout the year, through either teleconferences or workshops.
-A steering committee, which includes members of the ACPP, has also been established to help the agency establish priorities for OGIs.
+A steering committee, which includes members of the ACPP, has also been established to help the agency establish priorities for written opinions, guidelines and interpretation notes (OGIs).
 The steering committee includes one representative from each party and meets at least once a year, usually during the ACPP's annual general meeting.

 Advisory Group for Disability Issues

-In February 2014, Elections Canada launched an Advisory Group for Disability Issues (AGDI) to provide subject matter expertise and advice on accessibility initiatives for the 2015 federal election.
+In February 2014, Elections Canada launched an Advisory Group for Disability Issues (AGDI) to provide subject matter expertise and advice on accessibility initiatives for federal elections.
 The group also helped to identify the best ways to inform people with disabilities about when, where and ways to register and vote.
-The AGDI's work builds on consultations held in 2011–2012 with 19 organizations representing people with disabilities.
-It also complements Elections Canada's research on voting barriers faced by Canadians with disabilities.

 AGDI members are leaders of organizations, invited as experts, and they participate in a personal capacity.
 They are selected based on their cross-disability and policy focus.
 Elections Canada chairs and serves as a secretariat for the AGDI by convening meetings and targeted consultations on improvements to electoral services.